Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 - During the second phase, the HTML text is generated using the marks and the references detected during first phase.

-As for the implementation, method `translate()` initializes a string as empty and appends to it the translated MD text according to the detected MD marks and MD references.

 #### 1.2 GitHub Flavored Markdown (_GFM_) to HTML Translator